TaberNater96/Physics/README.md

 &nbsp;

-2. **Diffraction Pattern Visualization**: This part generates a density plot of the diffraction pattern in the focal plane of a telescope.
-Using the calculated Bessel function \( J_1 \), it computes the intensity \( I(r) = \left(\frac{J_1(kr)}{kr}\right)^2 \) across a square region of the focal plane for a given wavelength.
-The resultant plot shows how the intensity varies with distance from the center, highlighting the characteristic central peak and surrounding dark and bright rings typical of circular diffraction patterns.
+Additionally, the code generates a detailed density plot of the circular diffraction pattern in the focal plane, showing how intensity varies with radial distance from the center.
+This visualization effectively highlights the central peak and surrounding concentric rings, illustrating the fundamental limits of resolution imposed by the physical properties of telescopes in astronomical observations.

 <div align="center">
 <img src="https://github.com/TaberNater96/Physics/blob/main/Light%20and%20Orbital%20Mechanics/Images/Lightwave%20Intensity.png?raw=true" width="400" height="350">
 </div>

-These visualizations not only illustrate the theoretical concepts of wave diffraction and Bessel functions but also serve practical significance in astronomical observations, helping to understand the limits of resolution due to the physical properties of telescopes.